 - Customer Relationship Management.

-- Infrastructure requirements including changes to sales practises, database development and understanding of any research required.
+- Infrastructure requirements include changes to sales practices, database development and understanding of any research required.

 When to use it?